Parent Teacher Conferences

 Russell: It has something to do with dividing the paper, and placing the subject on the intersections.

 Me: Great!
-Maybe this should standard should be a 3 instead of a 2.
+Maybe this standard should be a 3 instead of a 2.
 Do you use the rule of thirds in any of your work?

 Russell: No.